Traineeships and Work Experience

 Combining on-the-job experience and study towards a nationally recognised qualification, our Annual Traineeship Program offers positions in Business Administration, Children’s Services and Information Technology.

-How to apply and Eligibility
+How to Apply and Eligibility

 Council’s Traineeship Program in Business Administration, Children’s Services and Information Technology are advertised annually.

-Applications for 20224 Traineeship have closed.
+• Applications for 2025 Traineeship have closed.

-Applications for 2025 Traineeship will be advertised later in the year.
 Applicants will need to visit our Current Opportunities page to apply.

 • Not hold a Certificate III or IV in any field completed in the last 7 years, and/or Diploma qualification and above in any field of any date